Merubokkusu/Discord-S.C.U.M/readme.md

 \* scroll to the bottom for changelog

-## Install (installation should be the same on Mac, Linux, and Windows; just make sure you're using python 3.7 or 3.8)
+## Install (installation should be the same on Mac, Linux, Windows, etc; just make sure you're using python 3.7 or 3.8)
 from PyPI:
 ```python
 pip install discum